 Norden Camp was founded by and is staffed by local nomads, offering visitors the perfect introduction to their way of life.
 When you first arrive you’ll be warmly welcomed with a dinner of local cuisine, and throughout your journey, the staff will be at your beck and call, hoping you love their home as much as them.

 These migratory herders roam about the region, accompanied by their sheep and yak.
-Taking a peak into their tents, and perhaps having a bite of what’s stewing in the cooking pots is completely fine, as they treat travelers like old friends.
+Taking a peek into their tents, and perhaps having a bite of what’s stewing in the cooking pots is completely fine, as they treat travelers like old friends.

-To lower the camp’s ecological footprint, all dishes are sustainably sourced, and simple yet delicious, with Tibetan staples like wild mushrooms, highland barley and yak cheese.
+To lower the camp’s ecological footprint, all dishes are sustainably sourced, and simple yet delicious, with Tibetan staples like wild mushrooms, highland barley, and yak cheese.
 What’s more, these wholesome, hearty foods are ideal after a busy day exploring the surrounding countryside.

 Visitors can rest easy here, safe in the knowledge that they’ll be giving something back to local communities while enjoying low-impact living.

 Camping here offers the choice of staying in a yak wool tent or log cabin, living as the nomads do.
-Despite the simplicity of it all, visitors will slip into luxurious comfort; sleeping under hand woven yak wool blankets and kept cozy with a warm stove.
+Despite the simplicity of it all, visitors will slip into luxurious comfort, sleeping under handwoven yak wool blankets and kept cozy with a warm stove.
 This is the ideal place for couples to cuddle up together, or for the world-weary to simply get away from it all and rest in a place of supreme bliss.

 With all the crisp Tibetan air and unspoiled scenery, it’s foolish to not go rambling through the countryside.
-Horse riding and hiking throughout the surroundings is the ideal way to take in the sweeping views of this boundless plateau and get your blood flowing.
+Horseback riding and hiking throughout the surroundings is the ideal way to take in the sweeping views of this boundless plateau and get your blood flowing.

 The gleaming, golden-capped roofs of nearby Labrang monastery offering a dazzling, unmatched display, while the waft of incense and chanting of sutras inside the temples leave many spellbound.
 Pay homage, Tibetan style, by making a kora (Tibetan pilgrimage) around this imposing, city-like complex.
-Well-regarded as one of the better walks in China, you can join Tibetan pilgrims who prostrate their way around the temples, stupas, courtyards and monuments of this busy scenery.
+Well-regarded as one of the better walks in China, you can join Tibetan pilgrims who prostrate their way around the temples, stupas, courtyards, and monuments of this busy scenery.
 This walk will do your mind, body, and soul some good.

-Once the day is done, stargazing into the infinite skies over the so-called “roof of the world” is simply breathtaking.
+Once the day is done, stargazing into the infinite skies over the so-called ‘roof of the world’ is simply breathtaking.
 Camping here means you’ll be admiring those same night skies that have remained completely unchanged for thousands of years, just like this place.